mParticle/docs/src/pages/integrations/onetrust/event/index.md

 The mParticle OneTrust integration supports both GDPR and CCPA consent states transparently.
 Currently, any OneTrust Cookie Group that is mapped to a consent purpose of `data_sale_opt_in` will be automatically assigned a CCPA consent state.
 All other consent purposes are mapped as GDPR.

-Read our documentation on [Consent Management](/guides/consent-management/) to understand more about GDPR and CCPA consent purposes.
+To learn more about GDPR and CCPA consent purposes, see [Data Privacy Controls](/guides/data-privacy-controls/).